nickolasgough/social-cloud-server/README.md

 This package contains the definitions for internal models and their API functions.
 This includes the definition of the database models, the definitions of the request and response models, and the definitions of the REST requests that are supported for each model.
 Each model within the application is stored in its own package within this package.
-Within the package of the model is contained the model's model package and api package.
+Within the package of each model is contained the model's model package and api package.
 These packages store the following.

 #### model